bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Butzberger/">Fritz (Friedrich Bützberger</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Loria/">Florian Cajori</a>
-: A Swiss mathematician best known for his influential History of Mathematics.
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Loria/">Gino Benedetto Loria</a>
+: An Italian mathematician and historian of mathematics who worked on projective geometry, special curves, algebraic geometry and elliptic functions.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Andoyer/">Henri Andoyer</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Archibald_James/">James Archibald</a>
+: Graduated from Edinburgh University and eventually became headmaster of Dalry School Edinburgh.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Wattie/">James MacPherson Wattie</a>
-: James Wattie studied at Aberdeen and Oxford.
+: Studied at Aberdeen and Oxford.
 He taught for a while at George Watson's College in Edinburgh and the Church of Scotland Training College in Aberdeen before becoming a Schools Inspector.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Campbell/">John Edward Campbell</a>
 : Campbell is remembered for the Campbell-Baker-Hausdorff theorem which gives a formula for multiplication of exponentials in Lie algebras.